PART 1 (Interview)

 Q. What changes would you like to make to your hometown?

 A. The one change that I would definitely like to make to my hometown is the safety for the women.
 Of late, there have been instances when women have been harassed in my city.
-This one thing has brought shame to my town, so it would be my endeavour to bring this change to my city.
+This one thing has brought shame to my town, so it would be my endeavor to bring this change to my city.
 Apart from that, I would like to change the way some business markets have emerged.
 I would like the city to have more security and law enforcing force and security camera to monitor every street vulnerable to crime.

 Let’s talk about what you do.
 Do you work or are you a student?